AdobeDocs/campaign-web.en/help/v8/rn/e-release-notes.md

 The following features and improvements are available starting July release.

-### Expression fragments {#24-7-1}

-You can now author, use, and manage **expression fragments** to quickly build personalized content.
-A fragment is a prebuilt reusable component that can be referenced in multiple contents across Adobe Campaign for an improved and accelerated design process.

 ### Seed lists {#24-7-2}

 A seed list, aka. **Trap group**, is a list of seed addresses.
 It is used to include specific addresses in your deliveries, and then target profiles who do not match the defined target criteria.
 This way, recipients who are out of the delivery audience can receive the delivery, as any other target recipient would.
 You can use seed addresses when sending proofs, or to protect your mailing list.